Guitars: 1991 Fender '72 Reissue Stratocaster

 Thrashing her with The Tone in 1996, Seoul, Korea.

 I bought her new in Berlin, Germany in 1992.
-It was the classic case of seeing her in the window when the store was closed and just "having" to have her!
-There was just something right about this one.
-The neck profile is more like an '80 or '81 Strat than a mid-70's.
-The original pickups had a real nice edge to them too.
+It was the classic case of seeing her in the window when the store was closed and just "having" to have her.
+Something felt just right about this one when I eventually plucked her off the rack and started noodling around.
+The neck profile is more like an '80 or '81 Strat than a mid-70's, which I actually prefer because the radius is a bit smaller.
+The original pickups had a real nice edge to them too when playing through a reissue '59 Bassman cranked up to 7 or 8.

 Playing the '72 RI at the Harnack House, Berlin, Germany 1992.

-Eventually I felt just had to try and do something.
+Fast forward to 2005.
+By then I felt just had to try and do something to bring her back to life.
 I cranked the action way up, and reset the intonation.
-Well, That alleviated most of the issues.
-Turns out the majority of the problems with this guitar stemmed from the bad frets, not the volume pot as I had originally thought.
-I adjusted the action at the time I replaced the pot, and forgot that I had done so.
-I did that in 2005 and she was at least then playable.
+Well, that alleviated some of the issues.
+The problems with this guitar were stemming from the bad frets, not the volume pot as I had originally thought.
+I adjusted the action back in the late 90's and forgot that I had done so.
+I had also been experimenting with SRV style string gauges, so I did get the axe out of sorts with all of that messing around.

 In 2006 I sourced pickups and a harness from a 1976 Strat.
 That really seemed to wake the guitar up.
 My ears were kinda turned off to the stock pickups after playing my vintage Strats so much.
 I also added an off-white tortoise shell guard and matching p/u covers at that time.
 Installing some steel Fender saddles instead of the cast ones helped a bunch too.